Nimos/wp-nonce-wrapper/README.md

 # Wordpress Nonce Wrapper

-This wrapper provides Wordpress' "nonce" functionality for an object-oriented environment.
+This wrapper provides Wordpress' nonce functionality in an object-oriented environment.

+# Installation

+To install the package, run `composer require nimos/wp-nonce-wrapper`.
+Alternatively, you can download the zip file from Github, and run `composer update` to install the dependencies.

 # Usage